-ANL, through its Virtual Engine Research Institute and Fuels Initiative (VERIFI), has developed engine models and software for large-scale computer simulations that provide, in virtual space before costly physical production ever begins, a better understanding of how internal combustion engine parameters interact.
+The VERIFI (Virtual Engine Research Institute and Fuels Initiative) at ANL has developed engine models and software for largescale computer simulations that provide, in virtual space before costly physical production ever begins, a better understanding of how internal combustion engine parameters interact.

-As part of a Cooperative Research and Development Agreement (CRADA), Caterpillar, ANL, and Convergent Science, Inc., conducted simulations of the 580-horsepower Caterpillar C15 diesel engine to identify the bottlenecks and gaps for engine simulations on HPC platforms.
+As part of a CRADA (Cooperative Research and Development Agreement), Caterpillar, ANL, and Convergent Science, Inc., conducted simulations of the 580-horsepower Caterpillar C15 diesel engine to identify the bottlenecks and gaps for engine simulations on HPC platforms.
 Such simulations reduce the time and cost of the design cycle for new engines, allow faster adaptation of fuels from new sources, and lead to substantial increases in fuel economy while meeting future emissions standards.